n33r4j/Python_Projects/VirtualSensors/README.md

 ## Why?
 Sometimes, you just want to know if your code works the way you expect it to without actually assembling everything(bench testing or bread boarding?).
 You also don't have/don't want to damage/are too lazy to use real hardware.

 This project was conceived when I wanted to test code for an RPi project but didn't have any hardware with me.
-While mocking pins with `gpiozero` was helpful, I also wanted have a physical way to see what was happening.
+While mocking pins with `gpiozero` was helpful, I also wanted a more visual way to see what was happening.

 ## Goals